ExtF8/projectHashMap/README.md

     ```
 3. Running Tests:

--   The `script.js` file contains test cases for the LinkedList implementation.
+-   The `script.js` file contains test cases for the Hash Map implementation.
 -   To run the tests, use the following command:
     ```
     npm run start